j9t/little-books/manuscript/html-css-coding-guidelines.md

 The next important aspect is achieving compliance—that is, enforcing the guidelines.
 This is normally a two-fold process.

 First, we need to _measure_ whether coding guidelines are followed or not.
-For that, we need to set up the necessary infrastructure and tools, though manually probing for compliance, as with code reviews, does work, too.
+For that, we need to set up the necessary infrastructure and tools.
+Manually probing for compliance, as with code reviews, does work, too.
 In practice, this piece is frequently neglected, and organizations don’t know much about their actual compliance rates.
 Automation, which we will look at momentarily, is crucial here. _How_ to automate the whole compliance part is not subject of this booklet, however.

 Second, we need to _enforce_ the code style we want to see.
 Here, too, automation is desirable, but we also need a way to track and score offenders.
 Tying coding style compliance to performance metrics that got communicated in advance is an effective approach.
 For example, a team member who repeatedly violates coding standards could get a lower performance rating than one who does keep with it.

 ### Reviews

 Our coding guidelines should not be considered a one-off effort.
-Just as we must maintain our code, so, too, should our guidelines be reviewed from time to time—it’s important to update the documentation to reflect changes to guidelines as they arise.
+Just as we must maintain our code, so, too, should we review our guidelines from time to time—it’s important to update the documentation to reflect changes to guidelines as they arise.

 It is something that gets maintained (as much as the affected code—we should not forget to update it when guidelines change).
 It is therefore recommended not only to assign a primary contact (or a small team of volunteers) to be guideline owners, but to also schedule at least quarterly reviews that check whether updates are needed.